WikiNeo/wikineo.github.io/_posts/2019-07/2019-07-11-breadth-first-search.md

 ### More details

-This non-recursive implementation is similar tothe non-recursive implementation of depath-first search, but differs from it in two ways:
+This non-recursive implementation is similar to the recursive implementation of depath-first search, but differs from it in two ways:

 1. it uses a queue (First In First Out) instead of a stack